Aquaculture

 Bioaugmentation can Reduce Odor, Increases Settleability, is safe to the Environment, Restores Water Quality, Environmentally Friendly, Contains No Chemicals, Removes Available Nutrients from Water, Leaves Little Nutrients or BOD for Algae to Grow, Allows for better production of Fish/shrimp species, and Reduces BOD and TSS thus allowing for EPA or regulatory permit levels to be met when discharge permits are applicable.
 Environmental Leverage™ Inc. bioaugmentation program can help with MicroClear 108.

-Aquaculture and aquafarming with fish and shrimp farming.MicroClear 108 is a high potency, bacteria-laden, powdered formulation for use in controlling algae and BOD through the competition of available nutrients in the water.
+Aquaculture and aquafarming with fish and shrimp farming.MicroClear 108 is a high potency, bacteria-laden, powdered formulation for use in controlling organics and BOD through the competition of available nutrients in the water.
 This product is designed as a feed additive and water treatment product formulated to promote the production of healthy shrimp and fish.
 MicroClear 108 contains a specially formulated, proprietary blend of microorganisms and surface tension suppressants/penetrants.
-Because of the diversity of the microorganism’s enzyme systems, this product is excellent for increasing water clarity through controlling algae population, and lowering BOD and TSS levels.
+Because of the diversity of the microorganism’s enzyme systems, this product is excellent for increasing water clarity and lowering BOD and TSS levels.
 MicroClear 108 reduces harmful ammonia levels that can be toxic.
 The safe naturally occurring bacteria and enzyme systems are present in high numbers to handle difficult algae, BOD and odor related problems.

 Case history at a Prawn farmAquaculture and aquafarming with fish and shrimp farming.